 The Alum Rock/28th Street and Santa Clara Stations would provide up to 1,700 parking spaces.
 Parking would not be provided at the Downtown San Jose or Diridon Stations.
 At these two stations, access would be almost entirely by transit, walk/bicycle, and auto/taxi drop-off and pick-up.
-Only limited sShort-term, on-street metered parking would also be available as another option.
+Only limited short-term on-street metered parking would be available as another option.
 There are no residential neighborhoods in the immediate area that would be adversely affected by spillover parking.
-Although existing parking would be permanently affected by the Downtown San Jose Station (310 parking spaces) and San Jose Diridon Station (approximately 715 parking spaces), public parking opportunities would be available in the area.
-As stated previously, parking will be continually reviewed as part of the San Jose Diridon Integrated Station Concept Plan. a Transportation and Parking Management Plan would be developed for the Diridon Station area.
-This plan would address the provision and, location, and management of parking in the area, including parking demand for BART and High-Speed Rail.
+As stated previously, a Transportation and Parking Management Plan would be developed for the Diridon Station area.
+This plan would address the provision, location, and management of parking in the area, including parking demand for BART and High-Speed Rail.
 VTA, in partnership with the City of San Jose, Caltrain, and area stakeholders, would work to develop a plan to meet future parking demands.

 Nevertheless, VTA would closely monitor parking activity at all stations and institute control measures where necessary.
 Possible measures include parking charges, parking time, and location restrictions to prevent long-term parking in neighborhoods, and/or other actions.
 VTA would also continue to work with the Cities of San Jose and Santa Clara and other transit agencies to implement appropriate parking policies to manage non-BART-related parking demand adjacent to these stations.
-Therefore, there is not projected to be a significant direct impact on parking or indirect impact on the environment caused by drivers circling for parking, resulting in significant secondary effects on traffic operations or air quality.
+Therefore, there is not projected to be a significant indirect impact on the environment caused by drivers circling for parking, resulting in significant secondary effects on traffic operations or air quality.
 Thus, there would be no adverse effects under NEPA, and impacts would be less than significant under CEQA.
 No mitigation is required.